Technorely/tendermint/docs/spec/consensus/consensus.md

 If a global active adversary were also involved, it can partition the network in such a way that it may appear that the wrong subset of validators were responsible for the slowdown.
-This is not just a limitation of Tendermint, but rather a limitation of all consensus protocols whose network is potentially controlled by an active adversary.
+This is not just a limitation of Tenderely, but rather a limitation of all consensus protocols whose network is potentially controlled by an active adversary.